Gleejr/Configure-ad/README.md

 </p>

 <p>
-9. Repeat the same steps to create the 2nd virtual machine.
-However this virtual machine's image will be Windows 10 pro.
+9. Repeat the previous steps to create the second virtual machine.
+This time, select "Windows 10 Pro" as the image, and name the virtual machine "Client-1."
 </p>

 <p>